Duluth Precious Metal Dealer Bond: A Comprehensive Guide

 Not an agent?
 Then let us pair you with one!

 Click the above image to find a BX Agent near you

 Is a Credit Check Required for the Duluth Precious Metal Dealer Bond?

 No, a credit check is not required for the Duluth Precious Metal Dealer bond.
 Because the bond is considered relatively low risk, the same low rate is offered to all pawnbrokers operating in the city, regardless of their credit history.

 How Much Does the Duluth Precious Metal Dealer Bond Cost?

-The Duluth Precious Metal Dealer bond costs just $100 per year.
+The Duluth Precious Metal Dealer bond costs just $100 per year or $10 per month.